hacksu/HTML-CSS/README.md

 - Check the browser console (F12) for error messages
 - Verify all script tags are properly closed
 - Make sure JavaScript is placed before the closing `</body>` tag

-Now you have the power to create websites and share them with the world! 🌐

 ---